This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-800-975-6314.

 A. The UT CARE plan was designed to mirror the benefits of the UT SELECT plan.
 Based on the specific procedure or service, there could some differences, but those are rare.
 In many cases UT CARE has additional benefits outside of what Medicare allows.
 Please see benefit comparison chart and summary of benefits for coverage details.

-A. Some examples of higher cost services are diagnostic procedures such as MRI, MRA, CT scans and PET scans.
-The member should also discuss alternative cost-effective services with their physician.
-If you have a Prior Authorization (PA) already in place when you enroll in UT CARE, the PA requirement is waived for the first six months of coverage.
+A. Some examples of higher cost services are diagnostic procedures such as MRI, MRA, CT scans and PET scans (Advanced Imaging).
+Prior Authorization (PA) is also needed for:

 Q. Do I have to choose a plan offered by UTS?